-The Company adopted ASC 842 using the modified retrospective method on January 1, 2022.
-The most significant impact of the adoption of ASC 842 was the recognition of right-of-use, or ROU, assets and lease liabilities for operating leases of \$1.4 million and \$1.8 million, respectively, and a reversal of deferred rent liabilities of \$0.4 million on January 1, 2022.
-The adoption of ASC 842 did not have a material impact on the Company's operating results or cash flows.
+The Company adopted ASU 2016-02, Leases (Topic 842) using the modified retrospective method on January 1, 2022.
+The most significant impact of the adoption of this standard was the recognition of right-of-use, or ROU, assets and lease liabilities for operating leases of \$1.4 million and \$1.8 million, respectively, and a reversal of deferred rent liabilities of \$0.4 million on January 1, 2022.
+The adoption did not have a material impact on the Company's operating results or cash flows.